pws5068/Portfolio/source/_posts/2012-11-14-hack-o-lantern.markdown

 The photo above was taken from the entrance to the Sincerely Halloween Party's haunted maze.
 I used a portable battery pack to power the Arduino & let it loose.

-Leds in the button glowed with temptation & any time someone entering fell for the trap everyone at the event in the neighboring room got a good laugh.
+LEDs in the button glowed with temptation & any time someone entering fell for the trap everyone at the event in the got a good laugh.
+The sketch was pretty simple:

 ```c
     #define R_LED 5 //The pin # of the red LED